Title: Bank Street College Archives

 Conditions Governing Access

 Please note that due to the sensitive nature of their contents, access to certain records may be restricted.
-Assistance with research questions is available by contacting the Archivist & Special Collections Librarian Brett Dion.
+Assistance with research questions is available by contacting the Archivist & Special Collections Librarian Grace Handy.
 The Archivist will respond to research requests submitted by email, phone or mail or a visit to the Archives may be arranged in advance.

 Preferred Citation